tytydraco/yessleep/out/Where_I_come_from_we_dont_believe_in_ghosts_or_spirits_We_have_our_own_frightening_creatures_We_call_them_Jinns.md

 "Which side of the city center?"
 I asked her while scanning her from head to toe.

 It is a very important skill in my profession to be able to profile the people we drive.
 This is how we identify thieves and criminals.
 My coworkers always make fun of me and refer to me as "Eagle Eyes."
 If there was one thing I was most proud of in my 20 years as a taxi driver, it was that I had never been robbed.
 The woman was rather old, maybe in her late fifties.
+She had no distinguishing features and was holding nothing in her hands.
 She was dressed in a long-sleeved dress in white or beige, it was difficult to tell due to the dim light from the street lamp.

-She had no distinguishing features and was holding nothing.
-I'm used to driving prostitutes in the middle of the night.
-I immediately recognize them, with their obvious getups and feeble attempts to seduce any potential client.
-But this woman did not appear to be a prostitute.

 "The Rialto Cinema, in front of the kiosk," the woman said.